 John Nuter, Interior Designer, USA

-Color is a fantastic way to energize your office but you want to be careful how you use it.
+Color is a fantastic way to energize your office design, but you want to be careful how you use it.
 Too many colors can be distracting.
 Our favorite idea is to choose one main color and use it to create a focal point.
 For example, if your logo has a color, use it in your office design to reinforce your brand.
-You can also use paint or wallpaper to create an accent wall, add a fun colored piece of furniture or lighting in a fun color.
+You can also use paint or wallpaper to create an accent wall.
+Add eye-catching furniture or lighting in a fun color.
 Play around with flooring and carpet colors to create patterns, borders, or paths to add interest in conference rooms, meeting spaces and hallways.

 One of our favorite office ideas is to get your office to “go green” by bringing nature into your workplace.
 With office buildings and towers being surrounded by even more buildings and towers, it’s become more difficult for employees to catch a glimpse of green during their workday.
 In fact, viewing greenery such as trees and plants has been shown to soothe the mind and to provide a sense of well-being.

 Our office ideas about workspaces have changed a lot.
-Work can take place in a variety of ways nowadays at a desk, a comfy spot in a lounge or even remotely.
-Internet technology and WiFi have created a range of different ways to work.
-To get started, figure out what types of workspaces are best suited for your company, start by getting a headcount.
+Work can take place in a variety of places nowadays – at a desk, a comfy spot in a lounge, in a café, or even from home.
+Internet technology and WiFi have created a range of different ways for us to work.
+To figure out what types of workspaces are best suited for your company, start by getting a headcount.
 Make sure to include projected growth, especially if your company is growing fast.
-Once you know your total headcount, you can break that down by department and team.
-The work needs of various teams and departments can be very different from each other.
-Meet with your managers, team leads and employees to get a better understanding of what their needs are and create a space that’s tailored to them.
+Once you have your headcount, break it down by department and team.
+The work needs of your teams and departments can be very different from each other.
+Meet with your managers, team leads, and employees to get a better understanding of what their needs are and create a space that’s tailored to them.
 Don’t be afraid to mix and match different workspace types to create a hybrid office layout that’s just right for your company.

 Meeting styles have evolved a great deal, but the functional need to meet, collaborate and exchange ideas is still very much a part of the modern office space.
-When office planning, it’s important to know the kinds of meetings take place.
-First, consider your meeting needs in a broad way.
+When planning your office design, it’s important to know what kinds of meetings take place.
+First, consider your meeting needs in a general way.
 For example, do you have regular all-office meetings?
 Then, think about department, team, and individual meeting needs.
-Your meeting needs may be fairly straightforward, or you may discover that you have a range of meeting styles that require different types of meeting spaces.
+Your meeting needs may be fairly straightforward, or you may discover that there’s a range of meeting styles that require different types of meeting spaces.
 In addition to closed-door meeting rooms, you can add seating areas for informal meetings, or bar height tables for quick touch-base meetings.
 Providing a variety of meeting spaces reduces the need to book a conference room and encourages more interaction and collaboration.

-Office support functions can range from reception and waiting areas, to copy and storage areas, to kitchenettes or full cantinas.
+Office support spaces can range from reception and waiting areas, to copy and storage areas, to kitchenettes and cantinas.
 Office support functions play a critical role in the effectiveness of our workdays.
 Yet, they are often overlooked when office planning.
 Avoid this common mistake, by enlisting the help of your support staff to create a comprehensive list of your office support needs.
 Then have a brainstorm session to come up with creative office ideas to solve them.
 For example, are coats and bags cluttering up your workspace?
 Create an inviting coat room with lockers and a place to change shoes.

 You can access many of our features, including RoomSketcher Home Designer, without spending a cent.
 Upgrade for more powerful features – it’s that easy!